What is the issue?

 - A fact sheet about how to use P2/N95 face masks is available on the department’s website.

-- Be alert to salmonella, campylobacter infections and other pathogens through contact with contaminated food, water and the environment.
-Viral pathogens such as norovirus and influenza will also be easily spread in areas where people are grouping together, such as shelters, or where access to good hygiene facilities is restricted.
+- Be alert to infections that can spread through contact with contaminated food, water and the environment such as salmonella, campylobacter infections and other pathogens.
+Viral pathogens such as norovirus and influenza will spread easily in areas where people are grouping together, such as shelters, or where access to good hygiene facilities is limited.
+Chlorine-based (sodium hypochlorite) sanitisers/disinfectants (e.g. plain, unscented household bleach) should be used in outbreak situations, as other sanitisers have very little effect on destroying viruses such as norovirus.

 - Private drinking water in fire-affected areas could be contaminated from debris, ash, dead animals, aerial fire retardants and water-bombing.
-If the water tastes, looks or smells unusual, do not drink, use for food preparation, brushing teeth or give to animals (pets or livestock).
+If the water tastes, looks or smells unusual, it should not be drunk or used for food preparation, brushing teeth or give to animals (pets or livestock).
 Bottled water should be used if there are concerns about the quality of the drinking water.
-Everyone in an area heavily impacted by smoke, especially those in sensitive groups, should follow advice related to evacuation or temporary relocation.

 Relief and recovery information